JuniorElder/GriftlandsExpanded/README.md

 Intended and tested for the main game version.
 Use it with the experimental branch at your own risk.

-I can't guarantee compatibility with other mods, but it can probably be used along with other mods that add cards to the game.
+I can't guarantee complete compatibility with other mods, but it can probably be used along with other mods.

 ## Feedback and Troubleshooting